Myoclonus-Dystonia Overview

 In cases in which the genetic cause is known, myoclonus-dystonia is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In cases in which the cause of the condition is unknown, the inheritance is unclear.

 Niccolo Mencacci is a Neurologist in Chicago, Illinois.
-Dr. Mencacci and is rated as an Elite provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Chorea, Drug Induced Dyskinesia, Myoclonus-Dystonia, Focal Dystonia, and Deep Brain Stimulation.
-Dr. Mencacci is currently accepting new patients.
+Dr. Mencacci has been practicing medicine for over 17 years and is rated as an Elite provider by MediFind in the treatment of Myoclonus-Dystonia.
+His top areas of expertise are Chorea, Drug Induced Dyskinesia, Movement Disorders, Myoclonus-Dystonia, and Deep Brain Stimulation.

 Published Date: October 01, 2017